For PMHNPs, it’s the wrong question.

 They fit the modern healthcare environment.

-🟢 There is outcome data supporting this trend.
+🟢 Outcome data also support this trend.
 A 2025 systematic review in the Journal of Anxiety Disorders found that while many therapies outperform controls at treatment endpoint, trauma-focused CBT and EMDR show the strongest evidence for sustained benefit beyond one month.

 Not perfect evidence.